felleg/felleg.gitlab.io-backup/content/reads/read-90-letters-on-ethics.md

    hungers for applause.
 1. (p.
 151) #praise Be glad to be praised by people only if you are able to praise them in return.
+## Book 6
 1. (p.
 154) #mental-health With infirmities that affect the mind, the worse one is afflicted, the less he is aware of it.
+1. (p.
+154) #mental-health Admitting to one's faults is a sign of health.
+1. (p.
+157) Soft living punishes us with #weakness: after refusing to do a thing for some time, we cease to be able to do it.
+1. (p.
+157) :star: #Fear looks to the cause rather than the effect.
+1. (p.
+169) Every moment is the #death of our previous condition.
+1. (p.
+175) Flattery makes a fool of every one of us.
+1. (p.
+175) :star: The result of #wisdom is steadiness of #joy.
+1. (p.
+175) Seeking #pleasure everywhere is not #wise and brings no #joy.
+1. (p.
+176) A person is not capable of #joy unless he is brave, just, and temperate.
+1. (p.
+176) What #fortune did not grant, fortune does not take away.
+## Book 7
+1. (p.
+177) A person is #alive when he is of use to many and to himself.
+1. (p.
+178) Make an effort never to do anything against your #will.
+1. (p.
+178) If you can follow an order gladly, you keep your sense of
+   #freedom.
+1. (p.
+178) :star: When makes people miserable is acting against their
+   #will (it is not acting under orders).
+1. (p.
+190) :star: Nature made some people as they are just to prove that there is nowhere #virtue cannot be born.
+1. (p. ?)
+You will not feel #loss if you accept it before it happens.
+1. (p. ?)
+Your dead #friends live inside you.
+1. (p.
+195) No one loves his homeland because it is great, but only because it is his.
+1. (p.
+201) :star: It's not the #discomforts that are #desirable but the
+   #virtue with which you bear those discomforts.
+1. (p.
+202) :star: If #courage is #desirable, then enduring #torture patiently is desirable, for that is part of courage.
+1. (p. ?)
+A life free of #challenges is not tranquility, it is
+   #enfeeblement.
+1. (p. ?) #Pride in #leisure is #vain.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
+1. (p.
 1. (p.